ecliptic/purescript-recompose-todomvc/README.md

 ### …use Recompose?

 Recompose is an extremely powerful functional toolkit for working with React components that makes heavy use of higher-order components.
 This makes it easier to work with React in a functional, composable way.

-### …use Gatsby?

-Gatsby is ostensibly a static site generator based on React and Webpack, but it also provides easy extension points that you can use to turn it into a universal application platform for many use cases.
-I extend it in `gatsby-node.js` to add PureScript support.

 ### …not use `purescript-redux`?